Frontend-io/documentation/payment-methods/paystack-redirect.md

 2. **Prepare your parameters**:

    `email` and `amount` are the most common compulsory parameters.
 Do send a unique email per customer.
 If your customers do not provide a unique email, please devise a strategy to set one for each of them.
+For example, using their phone numbers 08001234567@yoursite.com.
 The amount we accept on all endpoint are in kobo and must be an integer value.
 For instance, to accept 456 naira, 78 kobo, please send 45678 as the `amount`.

    ```php
    curl https://api.paystack.co/transaction/initialize \